Taxi (Harry Chapin song)

 "Taxi" is a song written by Harry Chapin, released as a single in early 1972 to coincide with the release of his album Heads & Tales.
-It is an autobiographical ballad using first-person narrative to tell the story of a taxi cab driver meeting an old flame from his youth when he picks her up in his cab.
+It is an autobiographical ballad using first-person narrative to tell the story of a taxicab driver meeting an old flame from his youth when he picks her up in his cab.

 Chapin debuted the song on NBC's The Tonight Show Starring Johnny Carson, which prompted calls and telegrams from viewers requesting that Chapin return to the show.
 It was the first time in the show's history that host Johnny Carson brought a performer back the very next night for an encore performance.
-"Taxi" helped to establish Chapin's musical style and emerged as the singer-songwriter's early signature song, with Chapin often associated with taxi-related imagery.
+"Taxi" helped to establish Chapin's musical style and emerged as his early signature song, with Chapin often associated with taxi-related imagery.
 Jim Connors, music director and disc jockey at Boston AM radio station WMEX, is credited with discovering Chapin.
 The single charted on both Boston stations WMEX and WRKO in late February, reached number one on both stations in April and ranked 4 for the year on both stations.
 The single's early Boston success helped "Taxi" to hit big on Billboard's Hot 100, where in June 1972 it reached no. 24 during a then-lengthy 16-week chart run.
 Billboard ranked it 85 in its year-end singles list.
 In Canada the single reached no. 5.